Start selling online with Shopify free trial. You’ll receive a 3-day trial free, and then enjoy 1 month for just $1 for the first month.

 Changing the store theme

 Your theme dictates what your store looks like.
-This is obviously very important as most customers will make a first impression on your store based on whether it looks professional and well designed.
+This is very important as most customers will make a first impression on your store based on whether it looks professional and well-designed.
 The best themes are somewhat minimal and have a good balance of high-resolution pictures, blocks of text, and white spaces to make things stand out more.

-There are plenty of free themes on Shopify – and you can use apps like PageFly to build your own with simple drag and drop mechanisms if you want.
-You could also hire someone to code your homepage for you, but this really isn’t necessary for first-timers (or even professional eCommerce merchants!).
+There are plenty of free themes on Shopify – and you can use apps like PageFly to build your own with simple drag-and-drop mechanisms if you want.
+You could also hire someone to code your homepage for you, but this isn’t necessary for first-timers (or even professional eCommerce merchants!).

 How to change your Shopify store theme:

-- Go to Customize Theme in the Getting Started section.
+- Go to the “Customize” Theme in the Getting Started section.